matheuslenke/FastFeet/README.md

 $ cd ..

-# you can use the --simulator="iPhone 8" to run another version if you are in MacOS
+# you can use the --simulator="iPhone 11" to run another version of iPhone if you are in MacOS
 $ react-native run-ios
 ```